 The Bureau of Motor Vehicles (BMV) will waive the initial permit and driver's license fees if all requirements are met.
 The identification card fee will be waived for youth aged sixteen and older who do not have a valid Indiana driver's license.

-Further guidance can be found in the Indiana Older Youth Services policy, Chapter 11: Section 5, Driver's Training and Driver's License.
+The Indiana Older Youth Services policy, Chapter 11: Section 5, Driver's Training and Driver's License, provides further guidance.

 10. Health Care and Health Care Coverage